aadesh-kumar/Handwritten-Digits-Classification/README.md

 The network is structured as {784, 15, 10}

-The weights are initialized uniformly using Glorot Initialization.
+The weights are initialized uniformly using Glorot Randomization.

 i.e each weight is uniformly distributed within [-e, +e], e = sqrt(6 / (L_in + L_out))